-Designing and implementing a robust performance measurement process in a key success factor for Shared Services or Global Business Services organizations.
-Doing so correctly involves more than simply adhering to a balance scorecard approach, where you have defined measures for cost, quality, productivity, and customer satisfaction.
+Designing and implementing a robust performance measurement process is a key success factor for Shared Services or Global Business Services organizations.
+Doing so correctly involves more than simply adhering to a balanced scorecard approach, where you have defined measures for cost, quality, productivity, and customer satisfaction.
 Performance measures need to be tailored to meet the needs of a diverse set of users.
 When properly designed, metrics can become both performance guardrails, and incentives for managing growth and change while ensuring performance standards are achieved.

 A PeercastTM discussion in Peeriosity’s Shared Services Leadership research area featured a large global company with $6B in annual revenue discussing their multi-year journey to transform their Shared Services metrics.
 During this process they identified three key benefits to having the right measurement system in place including 1) improving business results, 2) aligning processes with business goals, and 3) increasing the likelihood that decisions are made based on data.

 Beginning in 2017 the company started on a transformation journey for Shared Services that was designed to support business growth by implementing end-to-end processes that were consistent globally, as much as possible.
 As part of this transformation, it was important that measurement systems and processes also were transformed to provide feedback that was appropriate for each level of the organization, including employees within Shared Services, Global Process Owners and related Governance Groups, Regional and Functional Leadership outside of Shared Services, and the company’s Senior Management Committee.
-The goal of the transformation was to simplify reporting and reduce the number of metrics shared each level, so that each scorecard focused on the KPI’s that were critical to decision-making for each audience, with an increasing level of detail provided from Senior Management to the day-to-day metrics appropriate for use within Shared Services.
+The goal of the transformation was to simplify reporting and reduce the number of metrics shared at each level, so that each scorecard focused on the KPIs that were critical to decision-making for each audience, with an increasing level of detail provided from Senior Management to the day-to-day metrics appropriate for use within Shared Services.
 Here is a summary of the focus for each audience:

 - Metrics for Shared Services employees focused on operational activities at the team level to assist in day-to-day delivery and process improvement opportunities.